kikofernandez/programmingfightclub/grasp-principles.md

 ![](https://yuml.me/e693266d)

-**Fig. 1.8 Adapter pattern**
+**Fig. 1.9 Adapter pattern using pure fabrication**

-In this example (Fig. 1.8), the `PaymentAdapter` has an overloaded constructor, taking either a `Paypal` or a `CreditCard` object.
+In this example (Fig. 1.9), the `PaymentAdapter` has an overloaded constructor, taking either a `Paypal` or a `CreditCard` object.
 A user that calls on the `pay` method does *not* need to know whether this class, `PaymentAdapter` does the payment using a credit card or a paypal account, the implementation of the adapter solves this issue.

 **Exercise**:Where could this principle be applied in the case study?
 Why?
 (There are many valid examples) **Exercise**: What happens if you add 6 different payment methods?
 (What are the drawbacks, if any?)